Grench6/ISL/README.md

 3. Finally, we execute our script with the following command on cmd: `java -jar isl.jar -execute myscript.txt`

 And we can now open the game and test it out.
-We will see that just as the character select screen appears, our script will instantly click and lock on it!
+We will see that just as the character select screen appears, our script will instantly click and lock on it.
+There are still some upgrades we can make to this script, check [this file](https://github.com/Grench6/ISL/blob/main/EXAMPLE.md) to see a more complete version of this script.

-There is a lot more this scripting language can do!
-This is only an example to show how easy and fast you can automate any GUI!
+**There is a lot more this scripting language can do!
+This is only an example to show how easy and fast you can automate any GUI!**